 Murano Senior Living

-New urban senior housing to serve Seattle’s First Hill community
+Urban chic senior housing serves Seattle’s First Hill community

-The Archdiocese of Seattle and St. James Cathedral envision the Murano Senior Living building to serve the growing, aging population of Seattle.
-This 373,400-sf tower and podium project will offer an engaging street-level experience in the First Hill neighborhood where affiliated church programs and services would be available for the community, as well as residents.
-Murano Senior Living will be a 23-story concrete residential building with commercial space on the first few levels.
-The high-rise will have two below-grade parking levels for valet parking and 237 residential units.
-Amenities will include a restaurant, café, lounge areas, auditorium, art studio, cinema, salon, classroom, fitness facilities, commercial kitchen and laundry facilities.
+The Archdiocese of Seattle and St. James Cathedral envisioned the Murano Senior Living building to serve the growing, aging population of Seattle.
+This 356,000-sf tower project presents an engaging street-level experience in the First Hill neighborhood where affiliated church programs and services would be available for the community, as well as residents.
+Murano Senior Living is a 24-story concrete residential building with commercial space on the first few levels.
+The high-rise offers two below-grade parking levels for valet parking and 245 residential units.
+Amenities include a restaurant, café, lounge areas, auditorium, art studio, cinema, salon, classroom, fitness facilities, commercial kitchen and laundry facilities.

-DCI is providing structural and civil engineering support for this project.
+DCI Engineers provided structural and civil engineering support for this project.
 The structural engineering staff compiled the permit and design drawing sets of the framing systems.
+The building design controls drift for Levels 1 through 6 with a special reinforced concrete shear wall core and special moment frames.
 The civil engineers developed street improvement plans and a stormwater management design with bioretention planters to comply with the City of Seattle’s specific drainage codes.

 - Engaging street-level podium.

 - Two levels of below-grade valet parking (191 stalls).